 Asbestos in the Marine Corps

-In World War II, marines were transported via U.S. Navy ships and these were full of asbestos.
-At home, later cleanup efforts have found that Marine Corps bases may have exposed countless veterans to asbestos through its use in insulation, bedding, flooring, ceiling tiles, and roofing materials.
+In World War II, U.S. Navy ships full of asbestos transported marines.
+Later cleanup efforts found that Marine Corps bases may have exposed countless veterans to asbestos through its use in insulation, bedding, flooring, ceiling tiles, and roofing materials.

 Asbestos in the Coast Guard

-Just as in Navy ships, Coast Guard vessels had asbestos in the boiler room, engine room, in the insulation, in gaskets and valves, and even woven into ropes to increase strength.
+Just as in Navy ships, Coast Guard vessels had asbestos in the boiler room, engine room, the insulation, in gaskets and valves, and even woven into ropes to increase strength.
 In some cases, all interior walls were coated in asbestos to protect people from fire.

 Asbestos in the Army

-In the Army exposure mainly came from buildings and vehicles.
+In the Army, exposure mainly came from buildings and vehicles.
 Cement, flooring, roofing, bedding, insulation in buildings and gaskets, valves, clutch plates, and brakes in vehicles were full of asbestos.

 Asbestos in the Air Force